July 10, 2023

 SAT vs ACT: Which Test is Better for You?

-If you are a high school student planning to go to college, you must have heard about the SAT and ACT tests.
-But which one should you take?
+If you are a high school student planning for college, you surely have heard about the SAT and ACT standardized tests.
+But which one should you decide to take?
 How do you decide which test is the better fit for you?
 The SAT and ACT are the two primary standardized tests colleges and universities consider when you apply, and each has its own unique structure and format, which only adds to the common confusion when discussing SAT vs. ACT and which one is best for your goals.

 Join Class 101 as we break down the differences between the SAT and ACT and help you make an informed decision.
 We will explore the similarities and differences in scoring, content, and structure and provide you with the information you need to choose the test that best suits your strengths and goals.
 Let’s dive in!